borisfom/cuEquivariance/docs/tutorials/stp.rst

    d

 Each operand of the tensor product descriptor has a list of segments.
-We can add segments to the descriptor using the `add_segment` method.
+We can add segments to the descriptor using the :meth:`add_segment <cuequivariance.SegmentedTensorProduct.add_segment>` method.
 We can add the segments of the input and output representations to the descriptor.

 .. jupyter-execute::